MiQettin/hour_tracking_python/README.md

 This is a Python-based GUI tool for logging and tracking working hours in an AI project.
 The application uses Tkinter for the graphical user interface, and stores data in separate `.csv` files for each team member.
 A management dashboard shows team and subject summaries, including visualizations.

+Update for Version 2

+This is Version 2 of the AI Project Hour Tracker, with several improvements:

+What’s New

+Added **CSV summary export** to Manager Dashboard -> Project hour summary per person UTF-8 BOM encoding used for CSV exports → Better Excel compatibility Uses safe ASCII-only filenames to avoid issues with special characters

 ## Features

 - **Log hours** with your name, date, number of hours, and work subject.